Kuree/pysv/docs/advanced/systemverilog.rst

 Use pysv with SystemVerilog
 ===========================

-This sections will cover usages with common SystemVerilog simulator.
+This sections will cover usages with common SystemVerilog simulators.
 Too see how to generate SystemVerilog binding with classes, please refer to :ref:`sv-binding` and :doc:`oop`.